jstetich/DEP_Nutrients_sum/Analysis/DEP_Sonde_Analysis.md

 focused on the Haraseeket and the Fore.
 In 2017, on the Royal and the Cousins.

-We may be able to get broader seasonal and geographic coverage based on FOCB profile sites.

 # Analysis Goals and Considerations

 There is no simple (one value) summary of profile data to derive and present in State of Casco Bay.
-Given space constraints, our primary use of these data is likely to be as examples showing vertical profiles in a side bar.

 We thus focus on graphical review of those high frequency sites and years, where we can look closely at profiles over the course of the season.

 ``` r
 tmp <- sonde_data %>%